ryanslade/goautotest/README.md

-Simple tool to automatically run "go test" when a change is made to .go files.
+Simple tool to automatically run `go test` when a change is made to `.go` files.

-INSTALL
+## Install

 ```
 go get github.com/ryanslade/goautotest
 ```

-TO RUN
+## Run

-Run "goautotest" in the directory of the package you are testing.
+Run `goautotest` in the directory of the package you are testing.

-All the normal arguments that can be passed to "go test" can also be passed to "goautotest"
+All the normal arguments that can be passed to `go test` can also be passed to `goautotest`.